bencookman/consolebrot-cs/README.md

 # Consolebrot
-Mandelbrot set in a c# console application
+A console application which renders the Mandelbrot set at runtime
+* Move around with Up/Down/Left/Right
+* Zoom in with PgUp, out with PgDown